 “I’ve dedicated my career to transforming homes into serene sanctuaries,” says Buresh.
 Her creative process is transparent.
 From the first meeting, budgets are discussed and presented with complete clarity.
 There are no hidden expenses or surprise overages.
 Next steps are clearly outlined so everyone is on the same page throughout the entire process.

-Ultimately, her clients’ passions inform everything.
-“I love to uncover inspiring ways to highlight what brings a client joy, such as fine art, antiques, or travel.
+Ultimately, her Sponsors’ passions inform everything.
+“I love to uncover inspiring ways to highlight what brings a sponsor joy, such as fine art, antiques, or travel.
 I listen closely and put together a vision based on aesthetics, lifestyle, and personal passions.
 Once this comes together, we create a budget estimate and the steps to take for sourcing and installation.
 We manage all of the operations and execution and are personally there to oversee placement of rugs, furnishings, window treatments, fine art, and accessories.”

 When asked about her favorite projects, Buresh enthusiastically refers to a project named the Lake House.
 The home was a 10,000-square-foot new build that celebrated the calming nature and charm of a relaxed Southern home.
 The Lake House exuded her sophisticated style of elegance and serenity.

 The Lake House was “a second home that truly married form, function, and beauty.
 The owners wanted a retreat that honored the way they used their home, an elevat – ed aesthetic, and some special requests.”
 The end result was a curated environment with attention to all elements from furniture and art, down to rugs and candles.